Ooty Municipal Market: Description

-The Ooty Municipal Market has been previously considered to be a model market of India.
+The Ooty Municipal Market is over 150 years old.
+It was previously considered to be a model market of India.
 Events like Market shows were held in the market premises years ago.
-It features 1500 permanent sales outlets and 500 temporary outlets.
-The market is visited by 3,500 to 4,000 people on a typical weekday and between 4000 and 5000 people on weekends.
-During the summer tourist season in Ooty, the average number of visitors per day is more than 5000.
-It has 15 gates around the perimeters for access to visitors.
+It features 1,500 permanent sales outlets and 500 temporary outlets.
+The market is visited by 3,500 to 4,000 people on a typical weekday and between 4,000 and 5,000 people on weekends.
+During the summer tourist season in Ooty, the average number of visitors per day is more than 5,000.
+It has 15 gates around the perimeter for access.